micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 And many women who followed Jesus from Galilee, ministering to Him, were there looking on from afar,

 ###### 56
-among whom were Mary Magdalene, Mary the mother of James and [^n]Joses, and the mother of Zebedee's sons. ## Jesus Buried in Joseph's Tomb
+among whom were Mary Magdalene, Mary the mother of James and Joses, and the mother of Zebedee's sons. ## Jesus Buried in Joseph's Tomb

 ###### 57
 Now when evening had come, there came a rich man from Arimathea, named Joseph, who himself had also become a disciple of Jesus.